 7. You’re going to get what you reinforce

 This isn’t rocket science, folks.
 The principles of reinforcement are simple.
 They’re essentially the same for dogs as they are for humans.

 If you receive positive reinforcement or a good consequence for any given behavior, you’re bound to repeat that behavior.
 The reverse is also true; a negative experience or consequence is likely to discourage you from trying it again.

 I’m oversimplifying it for the sake of the example since there really are many other variables that factor into a person’s decisions.
 However, it’s not so complex with dogs so the example is still applicable.

-A dog that is allowed to jump on people, nab food from the counter, and chase after the cat without being stopped and redirected or corrected is likely to continue the behavior.
+A dog that is allowed to jump on people, nab food from the counter, and chase after the cat without being stopped and redirected or corrected is likely to continue the behavior because the actions typically prove to be reinforcing or rewarding.
 Period.

 When you see your dog doing something ask yourself, “Is this an action I want him to continue doing”?
 If the answer is no then it’s best to remove him from the area and redirect his efforts to a behavior that is more acceptable to you.